johnpierson/DynaThanos/README.md

 <img src="https://github.com/johnpierson/DynaThanos/blob/master/_resources/GIFs/DynaThanosUsage.gif" alt="DynaThanos" width="800">

 ## License
-This project is licensed under the []BSD 3 Clause](https://github.com/johnpierson/DynaThanos/blob/master/LICENSE) License.
-Basically it includes the following: [via TLDRLegal](https://tldrlegal.com/license/bsd-3-clause-license-(revised)).
+This project is licensed under the [BSD 3 Clause](https://github.com/johnpierson/DynaThanos/blob/master/LICENSE) License.
+By using this project you agree to the terms and conditions of the license.
+A simplified summary of this license is available at [TLDRLegal](https://tldrlegal.com/license/bsd-3-clause-license-(revised)).